Q. Why have you released this unabridged

 A. As a first time author I learned

 indebted to several editors who helped me overcome my

 shortcomings and Book One was the result.
+However, one

-never happy with the result.
+happy with the result.
 To me it was a mess, well, until

 the story proper got going.
 Then I learned about The Hollywood

 and scene.
 This suited me well and I have used it as the

 The book now starts before the beginning and introduces